lichman0405/chemvcs/docs/05-remote-protocol-and-server.md

 - Sharding repositories across multiple servers;
 - Using an object storage backend (e.g. S3-compatible) for `objects/`;
-- Implementing packfiles and caching to reduce I/O overhead.
+- Leveraging packfiles and caching to reduce I/O overhead.

 These changes should not require altering the basic HTTP semantics defined here, only implementation details and additional configuration.